Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Conclusions

 \section{Conclusions}

-We investigate the possible correlation between a galaxy's ratio of total to visible mass, \Mratio, and its evolutionary population, absolute magnitude, and gas-phase metallicity.
+We investigate the possible correlation between a galaxy's ratio of total to stellar mass, \MratioS, and visible mass, \Mratio, and its evolutionary population, luminosity, gas-phase metallicity, and local environment.
 We extract a galaxy's rotation curve using the H$\alpha$ velocity maps from the SDSS MaNGA DR15, from which we estimate the galaxy's total mass.
-We construct a statistical model that well describes the distribution over \Mratio in the observed data while simultaneously evaluating the uncertainty in the measurement of \Mratio.
+We construct a statistical model that well describes the distribution over both \MratioS and \Mratio in the observed data while simultaneously evaluating the uncertainty in the measurement of each mass ratio.

-We use three different measures of the visible mass, $M_\text{vis}$: \begin{itemize} \item The visible mass is equal to the stellar mass. \item The visible mass is equal to the sum of the stellar mass and the \HI mass. \item The visible mass is equal to the sum of the stellar mass and the \HI mass, using a parameterization derived with those galaxies for which \HI measurements are available. \end{itemize} We find that galaxies with the highest values of \Mratio are in the blue cloud, are faint, and have low metallicities.
-Based on their absolute magnitude and metallicity, these galaxies must be relatively early in their star formation histories.
-The addition of neutral hydrogen to the visible mass significantly reduces the value of \Mratio for these galaxies.
-We also observe an increase in \Mratio for the brightest galaxies with high metallicities, typically members of the red sequence and green valley.
-The addition of neutral hydrogen to the visible mass has a smaller effect on \Mratio for this galaxy population compared to the faint, low metallicity galaxies.
-Due to their high metallicity and membership in the red sequence, the star formation processes in these galaxies are likely to have been quenched.
+We find that galaxies with the highest values of both \MratioS and \Mratio are in the blue cloud, are faint, and have low metallicities.
+Based on their luminosity and metallicity, these galaxies must be relatively early in their star formation histories.
+The addition of neutral hydrogen significantly reduces the value of \Mratio relative to \MratioS for these galaxies, implying that the feedback mechanism at the low-mass end of the stellar-halo mass relation is not as extreme as it appears.

+We also observe an increase in both \MratioS and \Mratio for the brightest galaxies with high metallicities, typically members of the red sequence and green valley.
+The addition of neutral hydrogen has a smaller effect on \Mratio relative to \MratioS for this galaxy population compared to the faint, low metallicity galaxies.
+Due to their high metallicity, membership in the red sequence, and location in the BPT diagram, the star formation processes in these galaxies are likely to have been quenched by AGN activity.
+This AGN activity is also likely the cause for the increase in both \MratioS and \Mratio relative to intermediate-mass galaxies, having a similar impact as supernova feedback on low-mass galaxies.

+We find that both \MratioS and \Mratio increase slightly with the distance to the nearest neighbor.
+This supports the idea that galaxy interactions have a tendency to increase the total visible mass of a galaxy.

-Finally, we derive a parametrization with which we can predict \Mratio based on easily accessible galaxy characteristics: the absolute magnitude and evolutionary classification.
-Such parametrization can be used, for example, in LSS studies.
+Finally, we derive a parametrization with which we can predict \MratioS based on easily accessible galaxy characteristics: the absolute magnitude and evolutionary classification.
+This empirical relationship can be applied in LSS studies to any galaxy with a known redshift and photometry.